jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   302 "Social psychology"
   303 "Social sciences -- Dictionaries" + Social science encyclopedias
   304 Social science essays, lectures, addresses
-   # FLP only has one 304.1 book, and it seems to be misplaced
+# FLP only Has One 304.1 Book, and it Seems to Be Misplaced
    304.2 "Human ecology"
-   # FLP doesn't appear to use 304.3 or 304.4
+# FLP Doesn't Appear to Use 304.3 or 304.4
    304.5 "Sociobiology"
    304.6 "Population"
-   # FLP doesn't appear to use 304.7
+# FLP Doesn't Appear to Use 304.7
    304.8 ("Emigration and immigration" + "Migration, Internal") from demographic perspectives | Migrations 305 "Social sciences -- Periodicals"
   306 "Culture"
   307 "Social sciences -- Research" + "Social sciences -- Study and teaching" + "Cities and towns"
-  # 308 and 309 are unassigned but get used at FLP
+# 308 And 309 Are Unassigned but Get Used at FLP
  310 "Statistics"
-  # 311, 312 and 313 are unassigned, but used at FLP
+# 311, 312 And 313 Are Unassigned, but Used at FLP
   314 Europe -- Statistics
   315 Asia -- Statistics
   316 Africa -- Statistics
   317 North America -- Statistics + America -- Statistics
   318 South America -- Statistics + Latin America -- Statistics
-  # 319 not used at FLP; inferring from Dewey 1922 and 9x0 patterns
+# 319 Not Used at FLP; Inferring from Dewey 1922 and 9x0 Patterns
   319 Oceania -- Statistics + Polar regions -- Statistics
  320 "Political science"
   321 "Political science -- Philosophy" + Forms of government